Has your mental health been a little unstable since you found out that you’ll be able to host a conference for the first

 It is easy to tell that your shaky feelings are not because of your unwillingness to do the job.
 The opposite may be true, considering the news might overjoy you.
 Nonetheless, you don’t have it if you feel nervous about the upcoming event.
 That is the typical reaction of people who are so close to seeing their dreams turn into reality.

 While we cannot prescribe you with calming pills or diagnose your issues at this instant, what’s obvious is that you may be worrying about your memory failing you once you hit the stage.
 There is a buildup of anxiety.
 Perhaps you believe it when Marla W. Deibler, PsyD says, “It’s ‘normal’ to experience some degree of anxiety when stressors are unfamiliar, unpredictable, or imminent.”
-However, it is unacceptable for hosts, after all, to forget the script they prepared or be unable to come up with ad libs to make the guests or audience comfortable.
+However, it is unacceptable for hosts, after all, to forget the script they prepared or be unable to come up with ad-libs to make the guests or audience comfortable.
 If that happens, you may have to change your career and focus on something that does not require you to speak in public.